rodolphe37/my-awesome-custom-alert/README.md

   const InfoAlert = () => (
     <CustomAlertComponent
       info
-      infoMessage="info! be read carefully."
+      // If you dont want custom background color, just remove this line below, the default gradient color will be choosed. customStyleColor="rgba(255, 255,255, 0.7)" // Background value for the modal (ex: HEX, rgba, hsl, gradient, etc...) infoMessage="info! be read carefully."
       // If you dont want button, remove this line below. withButton
+      // If you dont write buttonText props, the default text is choosed.
     />
   );